Dishkiyaoon: Production

 The film was shot in Mumbai and Europe.
 The first look of the film was released on 14 October 2013.

-Music and oundtrack
+Music and Soundtrack

 The music for the film's songs was composed by Sneha Khanwalkar and debutant Palash Muchhal.
 The lyrics of the songs were penned by Sanamjit Singh Talwar.
 The background score of the film was done by Julius Packiam.
 The album also contains a remix sung by Arijit Singh and Altamash Faridi.